BrianKendalBucek/budgie-api/README.md

 - GET `http://localhost:3002/api/categories/get_categories_by_id/` returns categories for a specific user
 - DELETE `/api/categories/delete` deletes category by id
   - assumes user is already logged in as users should only be able to delete categories they own
-  - payload from front end, needs to include cat_id
+  - payload from front end, needs to include catId
 - POST `/api/categories` adds a new category
   payload: